angular/angular/aio/content/guide/workspace-config.md

 * `version`: The configuration-file version.
 * `newProjectRoot`: Path where new projects are created.
 Absolute or relative to the workspace folder.
 * `defaultProject`: Default project name to use in commands, where not provided as an argument.
-When you use `ng new` to create a new app in a new workspace, that app is the default project for the workspace until you change it here.
+When you use `ng new` to create a new application in a new workspace, that application is the default project for the workspace until you change it here.
 * `schematics` : A set of [schematics](guide/glossary#schematic) that customize the `ng generate` sub-command option defaults for this workspace.
 See [Generation schematics](#schematics) below.
 * `projects` : Contains a subsection for each project (library or application) in the workspace, with the per-project configuration options.

-The initial app that you create with `ng new app_name` is listed under "projects":
+The initial application that you create with `ng new app_name` is listed under "projects":

 <code-example language="json">